pradipstha/pradipstha/README.md

 About me:
 - 💼 Geographical Information System and Remote Sensing of Earth and Environment
 - ❤️ I love exploring data, learning patterns and visualizing results
-- 🌱 I’m currently learning machine learning modeules for image segmentation and classification
+- 🌱 I’m currently learning machine learning modules for image segmentation and integrating spatial analysis with programming
 - ⚡ Fun fact: I am a novice photographer and a foodie !!!
 - 🤳 Connect with me:
 <a href="https://github.com/pradipstha">